Introduction to Green Bonds

 - - - - - - - - - -

-ETF Fund shares are not individually redeemable and will be issued and redeemed at their NAV only through certain authorized broker-dealers in large, specified blocks of shares called "creation units" and otherwise can be bought and sold only through exchange trading.
-Creation units are issued and redeemed principally in kind.
+Fund shares are not individually redeemable and will be issued and redeemed at their Net Asset Value (NAV) only through certain authorized broker-dealers in large, specified blocks of shares called "creation units" and otherwise can be bought and sold only through exchange trading.
 Shares may trade at a premium or discount to their NAV in the secondary market.
 You will incur brokerage expenses when trading Fund shares in the secondary market.
-Past performance is no guarantee of future results.
-Returns for actual Fund investments may differ from what is shown because of differences in timing, the amount invested, and fees and expenses.

 Investing involves substantial risk and high volatility, including possible loss of principal.
+An investor should carefully consider the investment objective, risks, charges and expenses of the Fund before investing.
 Bonds and bond funds will decrease in value as interest rates rise.
-An investor should consider the investment objective, risks, charges and expenses of the Fund carefully before investing.
-To obtain a prospectus and summary prospectus, which contain this and other information, call 888.MKT.VCTR or visit vaneck.com/etf.
-Please refer to the Fund’s prospectus and summary prospectus, which should be read carefully before you invest.
+To obtain a prospectus and summary prospectus, which contain this and other information, call 800.826.2333 or visit vaneck.com.
+Please read the prospectus and summary prospectus carefully before investing.

 666 Third Avenue, New York, NY 10017